epiphanous/flinkrunner/README.md

     ```

 * Checkout the tag of `FlinkRunner` you want to build.
 The most recent stable version is
-  `v1.5.4`, but you can ensure you have the most recent tags with `git fetch --tags` and
+  `v1.5.5`, but you can ensure you have the most recent tags with `git fetch --tags` and
   list tags with `git tag -l`, then

     ```bash
-    git checkout tags/v1.5.4 -b my-build-v1.5.4
+    git checkout tags/v1.5.5 -b my-build-v1.5.5
     ```

-   This will create a new local branch `my-build-v1.5.4` based on the `v1.5.4` tag release.
+   This will create a new local branch `my-build-v1.5.5` based on the `v1.5.5` tag release.

-* Build `FlinkRunner` and install it locally, using the `--with.kinesis=true` option if you want
+* Build `FlinkRunner` and install it locally, using the `--with.kinesis=true` option
-  to include support for AWS Kinesis in the library

     ```bash
     sbt --with.kinesis=true publishLocal
     ```

-  This will install `FlinkRunner` in your local repo.
+  This will install `FlinkRunner` with kinesis support in your local repo.

 * In your project's build file, add a resolver to your local repo and add the local
   `FlinkRunner` dependency: